 Arrange for a wheelchair in advance

-If you are traveling with your elderly by train or plane, make sure you arrange for a wheelchair well in advance.
-You also need to reach the station or airport with your elderly in advance.
+If you are traveling with your elderly by train or plane, make sure you arrange for a companion wheelchair well in advance.
+You also need to reach the station or airport with your loved one in advance.
 So that all the arrangements can be done on time.
 And the unnecessary last-minute rush and stress can be avoided.
 You are also required to inform the airline staff or the travel company that the assisted devices are available upon arrival.
-Check the hotel arrangements and see whether there are necessary devices to make the stay comfortable for your elderly.
+Check the hotel arrangements and see whether there are necessary devices to make the stay comfortable for your loved ones.

 Give breaks in between

-Holidays can joyful with your elderly, only if you give them plenty of breaks in between.
-Constant rush and the need to reach every place on time, can spoil the mood and would also not be favorable for your elderly.
-Therefore, if you are on a road trip with your elderly, then you need to give them long breaks, during mealtime or for using the restroom.
-If you are traveling by flight, then ensure you reach the airport much before the check-in procedures begin.
-This would allow your elderly to settle down and get comfortable.
+Holidays can joyful with your aging loved ones, only if you give them plenty of breaks in between.
+Constant rush and the need to reach every place on time, can spoil the mood and would also not be favorable for your loved ones.
+Therefore, if you are on a road trip with your loved ones, then you need to give them long breaks, during mealtime or for using the restroom.
+If you are traveling by flight, then ensure you reach the airport early before the check-in procedures begin.
+This would allow your loved ones to settle down and get comfortable.

-Plan a travel that accommodates the needs of your elderly
+Plan travel that accommodates the needs of your elderly

-If you are traveling with an elderly suffering from Sundowner’s syndrome, then you need to be careful to avoid travel during evening time.
+If you are traveling with a loved one suffering from Sundowner’s syndrome, then you need to be careful to avoid travel during the evening time.
 Therefore the best is to plan your travel before evening so that you and your family members can make the most out of the trip.

 Predictable daily schedule

 If you plan a predictable daily schedule, then it would lessen the anxiety and agitation in your elderly with cognitive impairment and Alzheimer’s disease.